 Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
+(Specific courses may be obtained from the Division of Music.)
 Prospective graduate students must arrange for an audition.
 Repertoire requirements for auditions may be obtained from Admissions or the Dean of the School of Fine Arts.
 The audition must be completed before being considered for admission.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 501 and Bi 502 in addition to other degree requirements.

-2 Students who pass the Music Theory Placement Test may have this requirement waived and substitute it with a music, religion or education elective at the 500 level or above.

-[•] Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
+- 1 Four hours must be taken at the 500 level or above. - 2 Students who pass the Music Theory Placement Test may have this requirement waived and substitute it with a music, religion or education elective at the 500 level or above. - Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
+(Specific courses may be obtained from the Division of Music.)
 Prospective graduate students must arrange for an audition.
 Repertoire requirements for auditions may be obtained from Admissions or the Dean of the School of Fine Arts.
 The audition must be completed before being considered for admission.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 501 and Bi 502 in addition to other degree requirements.